IShix-g/SMCP-Configurator/README.md

 # SMCP Configurator

-This plugin is designed to perform initial setup for the Unity-exclusive architecture pattern.
+This plugin is for the initial configuration of the Unity-specific architecture pattern SMCP.

 ## Install via git URL
 Please add the URL to "Window > Package Manager > Add package from git URL...".